Dance and STEM education

 If you are interested in participating, please email Irini Spyridakis at firstname.lastname@example.org with the following information:

 - Why you are interested in joining this DRG.

 - What skills and experiences you bring to the group: please include coding languages and skills (intro, intermediate, or advanced), dance, theater, etc.

 Developing a platform for food recovery

 Food waste is a growing problem globally, with an increasing number of people struggling with food insecurity.
 This Directed Research Group (DRG), backed by the UW’s award winning Campus Sustainability Fund, will pair-up UW food waste with local non-profit agencies in need through the design of a website that will facilitate the logistics and transportation of food waste from UW Food Services without having so many food products go to compost.
-Over the course of two quarters, Irini Spyridakis and Madison Holbrook will lead a team of ~15 undergraduate and Masters’ students in this effort.
-The team will research, design, build, and implement a responsive website to help connect UW Housing and Food Services’ Dining facilities and local non-profit agencies.
-The team will also work on logistics and training to ensure success for all stakeholders.
+During Autumn quarter, students will continue to build, test, and implement a responsive website to help connect UW Housing and Food Services’ Dining facilities and local non-profit agencies.